 - Use of the Services

 - Authorized Users.
-Subject to Company’s and its Users’ compliance with the terms and conditions of this Agreement and the applicable Services Agreements and Orders, Seagate hereby grants, under Seagate’s intellectual property rights, to Company a non-exclusive, non-transferable, royalty-free license, without the right to sublicense, solely for the Services Period, to access and use, and to permit Users to access and use, the Services solely for Company’s and Users’ ordinary course of business.
+Subject to Company’s and its Users’ compliance with the terms and conditions of this Agreement, and the applicable Services Addenda, and Orders, Seagate hereby grants, under Seagate’s intellectual property rights, to Company a non-exclusive, non-transferable, royalty-free license, without the right to sublicense, solely for the Services Period, to access and use, and to permit Users to access and use, the Services solely for Company’s and Users’ ordinary course of business.
 Seagate reserves all other rights not expressly granted in this Agreement.

 - Company’s “Users” means each individual, company, organization, or entity that accesses or uses any of the Services or Lyve portal through Company’s account, including any Affiliate, employee, contractor, agent, account administrator, customer, or other user authorized by Company.

 - The “Services Period” means that period of time, including renewal periods, in which Seagate provides Company the applicable Services according to an Order.

 - Access Credentials.
 When setting up a Services account on the applicable Seagate portal, Company shall identify an administrative User.
 Such administrative User shall issue credentials to Users, such usernames, passwords, encryption keys, or access codes (“Access Credentials”) that allow them to access and use the Services.

 - Business Use Only.
 The Services are for business use only in Company’s ordinary course of business.
 Company shall not use or permit its Users to use the Services for personal, family, or household use.